Elena Badillo-Goicoechea

 Research-Grade Music Discovery

-The same skills I use to analyze neural networks and estimate treatment effects in clinical trials now power the knowledge graph behind Stell-R's recommendations.
-It's research-grade data analysis applied to something I'm genuinely passionate about: helping people discover their next musical obsession.
+The same data skills I use to analyze neural networks or estimate treatment effects are applied to something else I'm passionate about: helping people discover their next musical obsession.

 My work focuses on unstructured data, end-to-end prediction pipelines, and causal inference—techniques that translate perfectly to understanding the complex web of musical influences and connections that traditional algorithms miss.